 Laminate flooring ranges from very cheap (about $0.50 for 6mm oak-look laminate) to moderately pricey (about $3.00 for long-plank 12mm oak-look boards).

 Ease of Installation

-Sheet vinyl comes in large rolls and is difficult for homeowners to install because it is so unwieldy and so hard to shape around obstructions.
+Sheet vinyl comes in large rolls and is difficult for homeowners to install because it is so unwieldy.
+It is also hard to shape around obstructions.
 But who installs sheet vinyl?
 Instead, most homeowners are now buying and installing vinyl plank flooring--easier to install even than square tile-sized vinyl because you have fewer pieces to lay.

 Laminate requires foam moisture underlayment, though this is inexpensive and can be rolled out and taped together quickly (some laminate comes with the underlayment pre-attached to the back).
-Laminate must be cut with a hand saw, circular saw, or table saw fitted with an ultra-fine blade or a conventional blade installed backwards.
+Laminate must be cut with a hand saw, circular saw or table saw fitted with an ultra-fine blade or a conventional blade installed backward.

 Ranging from 1.5 mm to 5 mm, vinyl flooring is decidedly thinner than laminate's 6 mm to 12 mm.
 But this is the nature of the two products.
 Laminate flooring will always be thicker by virtue of its pressed-board wood core.

 Winner: Laminate flooring